 Quality control attaches immense importance to statistical procedures as it these procedures that lend quantitative authenticity to statistical controls.

-Toyota has adopted a system of Total Quality Management wherein it embraces statistical methods of Quality control and Quality management to ensure its products conform to all specified controls and procedures and are of utmost good quality.
+A very famous example of quality control is that of Toyota.
+The company has adopted a system of Total Quality Management wherein it embraces statistical methods of Quality control and Quality management to ensure its products conform to all specified controls and procedures and are of utmost good quality.

 Hence, this concludes the definition of Quality Control along with its overview.